mozahid679/hello-world/README.md

         ◦ Tools Required
         ◦ Installation
     • Running the App
+    • Extensions
     • Versioning
     • Authors
     • License

 ## Getting Started

-The project might have multiple branches: master, development, etc. which can be explained here
+The project have multiple branches: main, devp, devm etc. which can be explained here
-    • master contains aggregate code of all branches
+    • main contains aggregate code of all branches
-    • development contains code under development Other details that need to be given while starting out with the project can be provided in this section.
-A project structure like below can also be included for the big projects: project-title
+    • others contains code under development
+Other details that need to be given while starting out with the project can be provided in this section.
+A project structure like below can also be included for the big projects:
+        project-title
         ├── README.md